AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 hours), caused by shielding the gravitational action of the Sun

-and the Earth's Moon.
-In experiments with pendulums no similar
+and Moon by the the Earth.
+In experiments with pendulums

-effect was observed, as well as properties of the marine tide
+no similar effect was observed, as well as properties of the

-caused by the Moon and Sun e show no observable abnormalities
+marine tide caused by the Moon and Sun do

-which could be attributed to changes in tidal acceleration
+observable abnormalities which could be attributed to changes in

 All similar attempts to modify